Core gardening is an ingenious and thrifty gardening method that allows you to squeeze every ounce of nutrients from your compost.

-How to Start Core Gardening in 3 Simple Steps
+How to Start Core Gardening in 4 Simple Steps

 1. Build a Raised Bed to House Your Core Garden

 You don’t need a raised bed to start core gardening.
 You could dig a trench instead.
-I still recommend garden beds for many new gardeners because they’re perfect for anyone who might not have much space or fertile soil to launch their core garden.
+However, I recommend garden beds for many new gardeners because they’re perfect for anyone who might not have much space or fertile soil to launch their core garden.

 Don’t want to use wood?
 Here’s a cool article from Old Farmer’s Almanac that shows how you can build a raised bed using cinder blocks – plus how you can plant bonus strawberries!

-It can be tricky figuring out how deep your raised garden should be, which is why I’ve covered that in another article.
+It can be tricky figuring out how many feet wide and deep your raised garden should be, which is why I’ve covered that in another article.

-A lot of gardeners say that you need to put a bottom layer under your raised bed to prevent weeds from sprouting up.
-The genius of core gardening is that the core of your garden is not only going to break down and feed your soil with rich nutrients, but it can also help to smother and obstruct any potential weeds naturally.
-No landscape fabric is required.
-Double win!
+Many gardeners say you need to put a bottom layer of landscape fabric under your raised bed to prevent weeds from sprouting up.
+However, the genius of core gardening is that the core of your garden will not only break down and feed your soil with rich nutrients.
+It can also help to smother and obstruct any potential weeds naturally.

 2. Gather and Layer Your Garden Compost Material